omnigroup/OmniGroup/README.markdown

 Xcode
 -------------------

-- We currently use Xcode 9.3 for all platforms.
+- We currently use Xcode 10.0 for all platforms.
 You'll probably have the best results if you do too.
 - Add the projects you want to your workspace.
 - Take a look in the Workspaces directory for a sample workspace for the TextEditor iPad example app.

 Supported Targets
 ----------------------

-- We require iOS 11.3 and Mac OS X 10.12.
+- We require macOS 10.13, iOS 11.3, and watchOS 4.0, with our deployment builds happening on macOS Mojave 10.14.

 Configuring the Source
 ----------------------